silentcharacter/cs_agent/README.md

 1. Run agent in CLI:

     ```bash
-    adk run customer_service
+    adk run cs_agent
     ```

 2. Run agent with ADK Web UI:
     ```bash
     adk web
     ```
-    Select the customer_service from the dropdown
+    Select the cs_agent from the dropdown